wp-plugins/html5-jquery-audio-player/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2 =
+* Fixed a filepath bug - some users were unable to update/delete tracks from playlist, this is now fixed.

 = 1.1 =
 * Added sidebar with support forum, donate and wordpress.org links